pramshu-sharma/azrach-tech/README.md

       - LOG_LEVEL: Logging level.
       - LOG_FILE: Path for the log file.

-        *The log file will be genrated automatically when the first log instance is created.*
+        *NOTE: The log file will be genrated automatically when the first log instance is created.*

    4. Run database migrations.